A Holistic Approach to Pain Management: A Guide

 Think of it this way: a medical procedure like a nerve block can directly target the source of your pain signals, while mind-body practices can change how your brain processes and responds to those signals.
 When used together, they create a powerful combination.
 A multidisciplinary approach that addresses pain from multiple angles often provides more comprehensive and lasting relief than relying on a single treatment alone.
 It’s about building a toolbox of strategies that support your body and mind, giving you more control over your health.

-The Science Behind Physical Therapies
+The Evidence Behind Physical Therapies

 Physical therapies like acupuncture, massage, and chiropractic care are some of the most well-known holistic treatments, and they’re grounded in a solid understanding of the body’s mechanics.
 Massage therapy, for example, helps by releasing muscle tension, reducing inflammation, and improving circulation to painful areas.
 Chiropractic care focuses on spinal alignment to relieve pressure on nerves that could be causing your pain.